Pilot to go on hunger strike for action against ‘corruption’ during BJP rule in Raj

 Pilot said, while in the opposition during the previous Raje-led government in the state, Congress had raised voices about scams worth ₹45,000 crore and promised to investigate these scams in a fair manner and punish the guilty

-In a fresh salvo against his own party government, senior Congress leader Sachin Pilot on Sunday announced a day-long Anshan (hunker strike) on April 11 demanding action from chief minister Ashok Gehlot against alleged corruption during the Bharatiya Janata Party (BJP) tenure in Rajasthan.
+In a fresh salvo against his own party government, senior Congress leader Sachin Pilot on Sunday announced a day-long Anshan (sit-in-protest) on April 11 demanding action from chief minister Ashok Gehlot against alleged corruption during the Bharatiya Janata Party (BJP) tenure in Rajasthan.

 “The hunger strike will be held demanding action against the corruption (by BJP) which we have not been able to do in over four years,” Pilot said.